oscarsaleta/P4/src-gui/README.md

 ## Build from source

 Generally, only source from *src-gui* needs to be compiled.
-Check <a href="README.md">the main README file</a> for instructions on every possible way of building P4.
+Check [the main README file](../README.md "Main readme") for instructions on every possible way of building P4.

 ## Contributors